Many parents know the importance of documenting milestones in their child’s life.

 Their accomplishments for the year

 By taking photos of your child accomplishments you are helping to establish their sense of value and importance in the family-it shows them that you consider what they are doing is of enough importance for you to make sure you record it.

 It was during the preparation of a memorial book for a beloved mother of seven children that it became evident that some of the offspring had no recent pictures of them alone with mom.
 For the memorial book, they wanted each child to have their own pages with pictures of them and mom, but what had happened over the years is what generally happens as a family grows– there are photos of the children with their parents as group photos, but few images of each child individually with their parents.

 It’s important for each child to have their own, individual photographs with each of their parents.
 To make sure that it’s done, the child’s birthday can be the day these images are intentionally taken– a birthday photo with mom, a birthday photo with dad, a birthday photo with both of them.
 Yes, children grow up and may move away which can make it difficult to get that annual photo,but at least it can be done while they’re still in the home.
 Additionally, psychologists recommend that a picture of a child and his/her parents should be placed by the child’s bedside to enhance their sense of well-being and belonging.

 Be sure to keep these annually taken images together somewhere.
-Though we are in the world of digital, I recommend having hard copies printed and put in an album, in addition to having them on a CD that you make each year.
+Though we are in the world of digital, I recommend having hard copies printed and put in an album, in addition to having a digital archive.

 © 2013 Joan Rudder-Ward